Quality Score Checker: Understand & Improve Your Google Quality Score

 A search engine's consumer base consists of the people doing the searching.
 To keep these people coming back, search engines try to ensure that searchers find what they are looking for.
 They do this in the following way:

 - Encourage relevant results, even when the results are sponsored.

 - All of the major search engines (Google, Yahoo!, and Bing) have implemented a Quality Score algorithm for determining ad quality and relevancy.

 - This algorithm in turn affects ad pricing and ad positioning, offering advantages in pricing and exposure for more relevant ads and advertisers.

-Because Google drives over 60% of the Internet's searches, and because the Google AdWords platform offers the greatest traffic opportunities, we'll focus on Google's algorithm in describing to you:
+Because Google drives over 60% of the Internet's searches, and because Google Ads (formerly Google AdWords) offers the greatest traffic opportunities, we'll focus on Google's algorithm in describing to you:

 - What factors are included in AdWords Quality Score calculations.